 A dentist cannot make a medical diagnosis of sleep apnea.
 However, a dentist can notice signs of sleep apnea that a patient or another type of doctor may not notice.
 This can be important in preventing other problems caused by sleep apnea, such as a heart attack.
-If a dentist notices signs that might point to sleep apnea, the dentist might recommend a sleep study for a patient.
+If a dentist notices signs that might point to sleep apnea, the dentist might recommend a sleep study by a sleep specialist for a patient.

 Request an appointment here: https://familydentistphoenix.com or call Phoenix Family Dentistry at (602) 547-9007 for an appointment in our Phoenix office.

 13821 N 35th Dr Suite 2, Phoenix, AZ 85053